-There is a great political drive now for the eye health sector to push the climate action agenda forward.
-The United Nations has declared climate change as an emergency and the World Health Organization has stated that climate change affects the social and environmental determinants of health.
-More recently, in 2021, the Lancet Commission on Global Eye Health added Planetary Health as a key component to improving quality of eye care.
+There is great political drive now for the eye health sector to push the climate action agenda forward.
+In 2021, the Lancet Commission on Global Eye Health added Planetary Health as a key component to improving the quality of eye care.